Last updated on September 13th, 2021 at 12:51 pm

 Medias

-We started our walk from the fortified church of St Margaret.
-Unlike Viscri and Biertan, the fortified church at Medias had an aura of neglect and we didn’t really like it to be honest.
+On your way to Sibiu make a stop at Medias, the second largest city in Sibiu County and home to one of the best-preserved historical centres in Romania.
+Start your walk from the fortified church of St. Margaret.
+Unlike Viscri and Biertan, the fortified church at Medias has an aura of neglect and we didn’t really like it to be honest.
 The fact that there were cars parked within its walls didn’t help much either.

 Sibiu